facebookresearch/ParlAI/README.md

 - display_model.py: _shows the predictions of a provided model on a particular task provided on the command-line_
 - eval_model.py: _uses the named agent to compute evaluation metrics data for a particular task provided on the command-line_
 - build_dict.py: _build a dictionary from a particular task provided on the command-line using core.dict.DictionaryAgent_
-- drqa: _shows how to train the attentive LSTM DrQA model of [Chen et al.](https://arxiv.org/abs/1704.00051) on SQuAD._

 ### Tasks